Defective Sports Equipment Leads to Severe Brain Injuries

 Compensation can be sought and may be awarded to cover medical expenses, pain and suffering, lost wages, as well as punitive damages against a manufacturer for negligence and a blatant disregard for the safety of consumers.
 For a full investigation and to build the strongest case possible, it is prudent to contact an attorney with considerable experience in product liability law.

-If you or a loved one has suffered an injury due to defective sports equipment, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury due to defective sports equipment, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.